Survey Results Indicate Tahoe Donner on the Right Track

 A survey of the association’s members was conducted by an outside research company during the month of September.
 This was done as a part of the General Plan Committee’s (GPC) process to make recommendations to the board of directors regarding future development fund projects that will be included in an updated 20-year General Plan.
-1447 homeowners (20 percent on the hill and 80 percent off the hill owners) completed the survey.
+1,447 homeowners (20 percent on the hill/full-time residents, and 80 percent off the hill/part-time residents) completed the survey.
 The response rate was approximately five times the normal rate for online surveys.
 This gave us a very large data set for a statistically reliable analysis.

 The overwhelming majority of survey recipients agree with the Tahoe Donner vision statement:

 Tahoe Donner is a vibrant and desirable mountain community, providing for its members, guest, and public, attractive and well maintained facilities, events, programs, and leading customer service, all while maintaining accessible and healthy natural surroundings.

 The following chart shows the answers to the question, “How much do you agree or disagree with the vision statement about Tahoe Donner?”

 A substantial majority of both on and off hill respondents supported the following key points:

 - High praise for the community, with the amenities playing a central role.

 - Believe amenities are important because they improve property values.

 - Amenities were reason for some to choose Tahoe Donner over other neighborhoods.

 - Strong desire to improve and enhance amenities, rather than adding more.